aws-samples/amazon-personalize-samples/next_steps/workshops/POC_in_a_box/README.md

 The notebooks have been scrubbed of all output before usage, however if you'd like to see a fully worked out example of this process, explore the notebooks in the `completed` folder.

-## Workshop Version

-The notebooks contain all of the code you need to work through a simple POC, but if you are running a workshop, participants will be more engaged if they have to write some of the code themselves.
-The notebooks in the `workshop` folder have some cells where the participant is asked to complete a challenge.

 ## Process:

 1. Deploying your working environment [see below]
 1. Validating and importing user-item-interaction data - `01_Validating_and_Importing_User_Item_Interaction_Data.ipynb`
-1. Validating and importing item-metadata [in development] - `Validating_and_Importing_Item_Metadata.ipynb`
+1. Validating and importing item-metadata -
+`02_Validating_and_Importing_Item_Metadata.ipynb`
-1. Creating and evaluating your first solutions - `02_Creating_and_Evaluating_Solutions.ipynb`
+1. Creating and evaluating your first solutions - `03_Creating_and_Evaluating_Solutions.ipynb`
-1. Importing item / user metadata [in development]
-1. Creating and evaluating related metadata solutions [in development]
+1. Deploying campaigns and filters -
+`04_Deploying_Campaigns_and_Filters.ipynb`
-1. Deploying and interacting with campaigns - `03_Deploying_Campaigns_and_Interacting.ipynb`
+1. Deploying campaigns and filters -
+`05_Interacting_with_Campaigns_and_Filters.ipynb`
-1. Cleaning up the resources on your AWS account - `04_Clean_Up_Resources.ipynb`
+1. Cleaning up the resources on your AWS account - `06_Clean_Up_Resources.ipynb`

-That shows the usual order of this process, however, if you are operating this as an assisted 2 day on-site POC, it is recommended that you at least import the user-item-interaction data before arriving in person.
+That shows the usual order of this process, however, if you are operating this as an assisted 2 day on-site POC, it is recommended that you at least import the user-item-interaction and item-metadata data before arriving in person.

 ## Deploying Your Working Environment